smarkets/yarn-retry/README.md

 It has two options wait (defaults to 500) and attempts (default to 10).
 Everything after `--` goes directly to yarn.

 ## Other
-Based on [npm-install-retry](https://github.com/jfromaniello/npm-install-retry) utility by José F. Romaniello.
+Based on battle-tested [npm-install-retry](https://github.com/jfromaniello/npm-install-retry) utility by José F. Romaniello.